 As a parent, it is my job to do what’s in the best interest of my children, from making sure they are properly fed and cared for to advocating for them in situations where they feel powerless.
 But you know what it isn’t my job to do for them?

 Everything they want just because they want it.

 I want my kids to grow up to be healthy, respectable, and self-sufficient citizens with whom other people can tolerate existing on this planet.
 My parenting choices will influence whether or not that happens.
 That’s why there are some things I will not do for my kids, including these:

 1. Make more than one meal for dinner.

 You know what we have for dinner in our house?
 Whatever Mommy or Daddy makes.
 Unless my kids have a condition that prevents them from eating certain things or have given something an honest try and legitimately don’t like it, I’m not making a separate meal for them because the broccoli is too green or the rice is too “ricey.”

-2. Give in to their whims because they whine about something.
+2. Give in to whining.

 We need to realize that we get things by being nice, responsible and agreeable, not by being little terrorists.
 We also need to realize that we don’t get our way simply because we want it.
 I won’t deprive my kids of life’s pleasures, but I certainly won’t reward them for being jerks, either.

 You know who already finished school?
 This gal.
 This is why, while I will help my children with their homework, I won’t do it for them.
 Failure is not a four-letter word.
 In fact, without failure, success doesn’t mean as much.
 It’s important for kids to both learn from their mistakes and take pleasure in their own hard-earned achievements.

 4. Replace broken toys.